bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 **BNCreditCardExpiryTextField** is a subclass of `BNBaseTextField`.
 This textfield is tailored for handling card expiry input in the format `MM/YY"`. `BNBaseTextField` also contains automatic validation of the input triggered either by calling `hasValidInput` instance method or when the text field resigns first responder.

-### Handle input
+### How to handle input

 When building your own card registration form you are responsible for handling and formatting the input yourself.
-We do however include a nifty category `UITextField+BNCreditCard` which contains a few additional methods.
+We do however include a nifty category called `UITextField+BNCreditCard` which contains a few additional methods.

 ```objective_c
 // A method for applying default style to UITextField